fdeboo/to-infinity/README.md

 ![Progress Bar](https://res.cloudinary.com/fdeboo/image/upload/v1611906942/toinfinity_readme/progressbar_fq5nmi.png "Progress Bar")
 + The templates in the booking process feature a progress bar just beneath the main navigation bar.
 This is positioned 'sticky' so that it retains it's position if the page requires scrolling.

-* The progess bar enables the user to track where they are in the booking process.
+* The progress bar benefits the user experience as it informs them of where they are in the booking process.

++ The progress bar first appears  in the 'Search Trips View'/ when the user clicks the 'Book A Trip' link in the page header.

++ Each icon in the progress bar is a hyperlink that takes the user back to the respective step in the booking process.

-+ The active step, and any steps that preceed it in the booking processs are highlighted and their links are enabled.
-The steps beyond the active step are greyed out and links are disabled.
++ The active step, and the steps that preceed it are shown in colour and their links are enabled.
+The steps beyond the active step are greyed out and the links are disabled.
+The exceptions to this are the Checkout and Checkout Success templates where all the links preceeding the active step are disabled.

-+ On smaller screen sizes, the size of the progress bar icons reduces slightly to keep in keep in proportion with the space.
++ On smaller screen sizes, the size of the progress bar icons reduces slightly to keep in proportion with the space.

-+ The first step in the progress bar is an active link back to the Search Trips template.

 #### Search Trips Form

 ![Search Trips](https://res.cloudinary.com/fdeboo/image/upload/v1611907015/toinfinity_readme/searchtripsform_omwcg3.png "Search Trips")
 + The form appears in the 'Search Trips' template but is also featured on the 'View Trips' page

 + The Passengers field is disabled until a Destination is selected from the dropdown list.
 This is so that the **max** attribute for the passengers input is dynamically set using jquery when it detects a change in the Destination field.